-Day 9: Knysna Meals: B, L, D
+Day 9: Knysna

 Today's highlight is The Featherbed Eco Experience, an enchanting adventure that takes visitors on a scenic boat cruise across the Knysna Lagoon.
 Afterwards a guided tractor ride leads you to the top of the western head, offering breathtaking views of the lagoon, ocean, and mountains.
 A gentle nature walk through the coastal forest provides insights into the area's unique flora and fauna and enjoy a delicious lunch in this picturesque setting.
-This amazing experience will last approximately 3-4 hours and you will have the rest of the day at leisure.
+This amazing experience will last approximately 3-4 hours.
+Continue to Oudtshoorn where you will have the rest of the day at leisure.